RERA Act

 - Title of the Property: Builders are required to guarantee the title of the property, providing more security to buyers against disputes.

-Central Objectives of Global Framework
+Central Objectives of the Global Framework

 Non-Compliance with the Orders of RERA